steelcityamir/crowd-speak/README.md

 To add CrowdSpeak to your site, follow these steps:

 ### Self-host the API server
-Run the API server behind a proxy or load balancer for TLS purposes.
+We recommend running the API server behind a reverse proxy or load balancer so it can be served with an SSL/TLS certificate.

 ### Add the CrowdSpeak JS client to your site